 Several people mentioned the fact that a charter should set out some fundamental principles and values.
-These included honesty; that providers should be open and honest about what they could offer to users and carers: an underlying philosophy which emphasised a positive helping approach rather than a negative 'can't do' approach: the principle of partnership of working with clients, with other professionals and organisations; and most importantly the commitment to user involvement in decisions relating to their care.
+These included honesty; that providers should be open and honest about what they could offer to users and carers: an underlying philosophy which emphasised a positive helping approach rather than a negative 'can't do' approach: the principle of partnership of working with users, with other professionals and organisations; and most importantly the commitment to user involvement in decisions relating to their care.
 Equality and freedom of choice were identified as important principles as were the right to be treated with respect and the right to be listened to.

-People in the groups, including staff, had many specific suggestions to make about the content of a charter but they all fell within the categories of information, advice, service standards or processes and general issues, service standards or processes and general issues.
+People in the groups, including staff, had many specific suggestions to make about the content of a charter but they all fell within the categories of information, advice, service standards or processes.